DataFire/Integrations/integrations/generated/azure_recoveryservicesbackup/README.md

 * MabProtectionPolicy `object`: The backup policy for the file or folder container.
   * retentionPolicy [RetentionPolicy](#retentionpolicy)
   * schedulePolicy [SchedulePolicy](#schedulepolicy)
-  * backupManagementType `string`: This property is used as the discriminator for deciding the specific types in the polymorhpic chain of types.
+  * backupManagementType `string`: This property is used as the discriminator for deciding the specific types in the polymorphic chain of types.
   * protectedItemsCount `integer`: The number of items associated with this policy.

 ### MonthlyRetentionSchedule